Quantum Hall and Light Responses in a 2D Topological Semimetal: Bulk-Edge Correspondance

-Another way to probe the topological nature of this semimetal is using spin-polarized transport measurements at chemical potential $\mu$ which satisfies $|\mu \pm r|< |M - 3\sqrt{3} t_2|$.
+Another way to probe this semimetal is using spin-polarized transport at chemical potential $\mu$ which satisfies $|\mu \pm r|< |M - 3\sqrt{3} t_2|$.
 Indeed, the spin polarization of the system in the $x$ direction is a well defined quantum number and in such a regime for the chemical potential, the mesoscopic Hall conductance of one spin population is quantized due to the unique presence of spin-polarized edge modes while the conductance of the other population is non quantized due to the presence of spin-polarized bulk modes at this regime of chemical potential.
-If we consider the graphic representations of the energy bands in Fig. \ref{fig:bandscyl}, the system can thus be seen in this regime of chemical potential as a half-topological semimetal: one spin population is in the topological insulating phase while the other is in a metallic regime.
-We also emphasize here that the presence of a quantized conductance at the edges for one spin-population polarized along $x$ direction is also equivalent to a $\frac{1}{2}-\frac{1}{2}$ conductance for the two spin polarizations along $z$ direction which is precisely at the heart of the bulk-edge correspondence interpretation for the bilayer model \cite{hutchinson_quantum_2021,OneHalfKLH}.
+If we consider the graphic representations of the energy bands in Fig. \ref{fig:bandscyl}, the system can thus be seen in this regime of chemical potential as a topological half metal: one spin population is in the topological insulating phase while the other is in a metallic regime.
+We also emphasize here that the presence of a quantized conductance at the edges for one spin-population polarized along $x$ direction is also equivalent to a $\frac{1}{2}-\frac{1}{2}$ conductance for the two spin polarizations along $z$ direction which is precisely at the heart of the bulk-edge correspondence interpretation for the bilayer model \cite{hutchinson_quantum_2021,OneHalfKLH} and the $\mathbb{Z}_2$ symmetry associated to the two spin polarizations along $z$ direction.

-Similarly, spin resolved ARPES measurements on a generic spin Hall system should allow us to retrieve the band structure of each spin population independently, and thus to characterize the topological nature of each spin population on its own.
-This approach should allow us for exemple to exhibit the two band structures of the upper panel of Fig. \ref{fig:bandsKaneMele} separately and to identify the topological nature of the spin Hall phase for the case of the Kane-Mele model.
-From Sec. \ref{Kubo}, for the topological semimetal, we also observe the equality

-which is valid for all the ranges of applicability of Eq. (\ref{semimetalrange}) and formulates a correspondence between the integer $\mathbb{Z}$ topological invariant of the lowest-energy band and a $\mathbb{Z}_2$ spin topological number for the second-energy band.